 What is a 1040?

-This is the form you use to file your personal federal income tax return.
+This is the form that gets submitted to the IRS when you file your personal federal income tax return.
 It is used to calculate how much you owe for taxes.
 If you have had too much withheld for taxes during the year, then the 1040 is used to calculate how much you are owed in your refund.